ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 Virtual machine `db-server-1` requires two NICs, but as the default template only has one.
 So, you need to [add that post initial provisioning](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html).
 After the virtual machine has been created, click Details.
 Then select NICs under the Hardware, and you can add the 2nd NIC to the virtual machine and attach that to the correct network segment.
 {: tip}

 Review the other hardware options and see what you can change and how.
-See [Edit Virtual Machine Properties section on VMware Cloud Director Tenant Guide](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){:external} for more details.
+See [Edit Virtual Machine Properties section on VMware Cloud Director Tenant Guide](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external} for more details.
 {: tip}